 Extended proposals can only be submitted upon invitation after evaluation of an EOI.
-The coordinator will be informed on the decision regarding the EOI; in case of a positive decision, s/he will receive an application form (Word template) and additional information on how to submit the extended proposal.
-Extended proposals should be sent to grant@eshre.eu before 1 February 2021.
-Applicants will receive an acknowledgement of receipt from ESHRE within 48 hours after submission.
+The coordinator will be informed on the decision regarding the EOI: in case of a positive decision, the Coordinator will receive (i) an application form (Word template), (ii) additional information on how to submit the extended proposal and (iii) the GPA template, containing the general provisions of the GPA.